crissxross/converseng-test3/README.md

 # Conversengine

-A prototype of the conversation engine that will drive my interactive narratives.
+A prototype of the conversation engine (currently just a part of it) that will eventually drive my interactive narratives.

 Based on my earlier versions, this is a fresh start using Angular 2 final! :) and ngrx.

 *WIP*

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.14.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.